NazmusSayad/react-net-kit/README.md

 ### Option `_getSuccess` & `_getFail`:

 These are middleware.
 When a request succeed this function is called, After finishing this function `getSuccess` | `getFail` starts.
-This function can be an `async` function.

 ### Option `getSuccess` && `getFail`:

 This gives `AxiosResponse` or `AxiosError` as first argument and send the returned value.
-This function can be an `async` function.

 ### Example: